doged-io/doged/doc/linters.md

 Linters
 =======

-The Dogecash project makes heavy use of linters to ensure consistency between the various source files and prevent some common issues.
+The doged project makes heavy use of linters to ensure consistency between the various source files and prevent some common issues.
 A list of all the linters can be found in the `.arclint` file at the root of the project.